maricotagc/Java/README.md

 * Instead of curly braces, an abstract method will have a semoi colon (;) at the end.
 * The class containing it must be declared as abstract.
 * Any class inheriting the current class must either override the abstract method or declare itself as abstract.
+* A method marked abstract cannot be private.

 Example:
 ```java